plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 → **Note**: Note that the menu **Data » Catalogs** only becomes visible after you have installed a plugin which provides a catalogue template.

 In order to export your items to Etsy, you have to create a catalogue.
 Link the Etsy data fields with item data saved in plentymarkets in the catalogue template afterwards.
-The catalogue template is automatically exported to Etsy once a day if you have activated the **Item export** in the **System » System settings » Markets » Etsy » Settings** menu.
+The catalogue template is automatically exported to Etsy once a day if you have activated the **Item export** in the **Setup » Markets » Etsy » Settings** menu.

 #### Creating a catalogue: